lcp102/co2sense/upstart.md

 $ sudo systemctl enable some.service
 $ sudo systemctl daemon-reload
+$ sudo shutdown -r now
 ```
-If you working from your laboratory and have setup ssh connections to your Pi, in short- you have messed up you Pi.
+If you working from your laboratory and have setup ssh connections to your Pi, you have messed up you Pi.
 You will find you are unable to get into ssh - as it keeps timing out.
+You can try connecting a monitor, keyboard, mouse to the Pi. and see if you can access the terminal.
+But if not, time to flash the SD card and reload raspbian.

+#### Making forking services with infinite loops